UrielCh/deno-pystruct/README.md

 Return the size of the struct (and hence of the bytes object produced by pack(format, ...)) corresponding to the format string format.

-feal free to use the original doc from [python website](https://docs.python.org/3/library/struct.html)
+Feel free to use the original doc from [python website](https://docs.python.org/3/library/struct.html)

 ## diffrence from the original python struct:

-- pystruct do not support `e` format (16 floating point)
+- pystruct does not support `e` format (16 floating point)
 - pystruct add some extend `s` (string) format, 10.8s will format a string as 10 chars of 8 bit each (**default**), 10.16s will format a string as 10 chars of 16 bit each, 10.32s will format a string as 10 chars of 32 bit each.